 New York City, Penn Station: Empire Service Track

-It had seemed like a romantic decision at the time, Samantha Morgan reflected as she stepped off the elevator and followed her husband onto the Amtrak service train.
-They went moved through several cars until they could locate the private one he had organized.
+It had seemed like a romantic decision at the time, Samantha Morgan reflected as she followed her husband onto the Amtrak service train.
+They moved through several cars until they could locate the private one he had arranged.

 A second honeymoon, he’d told her, even it was just overnight.
 Things had been so crazy since he’d come home from the hospital that he wanted her to himself for just a little while.
 An overnight train ride from New York City to Rochester, and then a limo for the journey’s final leg home to Port Charles.